StfBauer/Archive-SimpleStyle/README.md

+# This project is not maintained anymore - please checkout and star [SimpleStyle Yeoman Generator](https://github.com/StfBauer/generator-simplestyle) project - thank you

 # Simple Style Guide for SharePoint and Office 365 Development

 ![alt text][logo]

 This project aims to create a consisten Style Guide for SharePoint and Office 365 Development.
 It should sever as a documentation and development platform for every new SharePoint branding project.